jarrarhaider1214/docs/pages/user-guide/components/persistent-volume/persistent-volume.md

    > **ReadOnlyMany**: The volume can be mounted read-only by many nodes
    > **ReadWriteMany**: The volume can be mounted as read-write by many nodes

-7. **Capacity:** Specify the storage capacity, it should be between 10 and 2000 GBs.
+7. **Capacity:** Specify the storage capacity, it should be between 10 and 2000 Gi.

 ![5](imgs/5.jpg)